Chardleigh is our Residential Children’s Home based close to Chard in Somerset. It provides care for 5 young people.

 At Chardleigh, our aim is to focus on the following five outcomes:

-• Staying Safe - ensuring that our young people not only feel safe (protected, secure, free from harm - whether this be emotional, physical or sexual) but, understand what we mean by this terminology and how it applies to issues such as crime, self-harm and personal risk- taking.
+• Staying Safe - ensuring that our young people not only feel safe but understand what we mean by this terminology and how it applies to issues such as crime, self-harm and personal risk-taking.

 • Being Healthy - not just mentally and physically, but through expanding awareness of the life style choices available and the impact this will have on the lives of our young people and those around them.

-• Enjoying and Achieving - both in their education and life itself, developing a positive mindset that will allow them to say, "I can and want to do this", and then be enabled, through knowledge, to take action so our young people can get the most out of life.
+• Enjoying and Achieving - both in their education and life itself.
+Developing a positive mindset that will enable our young people to take action to get the most out of life.

-• Achieving Economic Wellbeing - by staying in education and engaging in training which will provide a greater choice of job opportunities leading to long term security and stability within current and planned family units.
-We will use other service providers like Connexions to achieve this.
+• Achieving Economic Wellbeing - by staying in education and engaging in training which will provide a greater choice of job opportunities, long term security, and stability.

-• Making a Positive Contribution - for themselves, the local community and society - through embracing life's challenges positively.
-We will work alongside other service providers and community based projects to fulfil this.
+• Making a Positive Contribution - for themselves, the local community and society and through embracing life's challenges positively.
+We will work alongside other service providers and community-based projects to fulfill this.

-Chardleigh has a team of up to 13 Care staff of differing ages and with diverse experience and knowledge in life and working with children.
-The team is already trained, or in the process of training, in Health & Social Care of Children and Young People.
+Chardleigh has a team of care staff of differing ages and with diverse experience and knowledge in life and working with children.
+The team is already trained, or in the process of training, in Health & Social Care Diploma Level 3 for Children and Young People.
 Staff work on a rota system, and provide holiday and sickness cover, to ensure continuity of relationships and boundaries.

-At the home, our philosophy and our work ethic is one that is predominantly proactive (to prevent things from going wrong in the first place) rather than reactive to the home's care provision.
+At the home, our philosophy and our work ethic is one that is predominantly proactive rather than reactive to the home's care provision.

-By being proactive, staff and young people will have a better opportunity to benefit from our 'learning through experience' environment, understand issues that create conflict, and understand why
+By being proactive, our young people will have a better opportunity to benefit from our 'learning through experience' environment.
+This helps them understand issues that create conflict and why

 and how they can take appropriate control of their lives.

 Young people at the home will experience that, just as in life, their actions have positive and negative consequences.
-Each young person will be encouraged to consider their actions, make informed choices, take responsibility for themselves and the resulting consequences, respect boundaries, respect others and understand that 'no' means 'no'.
+Each young person will be encouraged to consider their actions, make informed choices, take responsibility for themselves and the resulting consequences, respect boundaries and respect others.

 Secretary of State for Health congratulates Ashcroft on CQC Outstanding rating Read letter.

-Ashcroft re-inspected by the CQC on 04.05.2017 and retains its Outastanding rating.
+Ashcroft re-inspected by the CQC on 04.05.2017 and retains its Outstanding rating.
 Read the full report here.